learn-co-curriculum/dsc-data-science-env-config/README.md

 ## Introduction

-In this lesson, you'll continue setting up your professional data science environment by configuring your terminal to work with GitHub, making a virtual environment, and setting up your virtual environment to .
+In this lesson, you'll continue setting up your professional data science environment by configuring your terminal to work with GitHub, making a virtual environment, and setting up your virtual environment to open by default from your terminal.

 ## Objectives

 You will be able to:

 * Use basic commands to navigate the command line
+* Practice utilizing Git and GitHub
 * Summarize why virtual environments are used
-* Use a virtual environment
+* Set up a virtual environment

 ## Connecting Your Terminal to GitHub